gaboesquivel/gaboesquivel.com/content/blog/blockchain-engineering-and-crypto-podcasts.md

 <a href="http://unchainedpodcast.co/" target="_blank">unchainedpodcast.co</a>

+### Cryptonomics

+Niklas and Fabian, two engineers/economist from Sweden with a great interest for cryptocurrencies and blockchain.

+Instead of only looking at cryptocurrencies from a technical standpoint they include the whole perspective, taking into account the economic implications as well.

+<a href="https://www.youtube.com/channel/UCB18fYf4aoWz7Bi4PfBIvAg" target="_blank">youtube.com/channel/UCB18fYf4aoWz7Bi4PfBIvAg</a>

 ### Blockchain 360

 This podcast was created as a way to help explain and help others learn more about Blockchain.
 It was designed to be a discussion of industry leaders about the current state of blockchain, discussing current projects utilizing blockchain, as well as a forward view of the potential of blockchain.

 <a href="http://www.blockchain-360.com/" target="_blank">blockchain-360.com</a>

+### GO EOS

+Empowering EOS, First and Always.
+Community hub, media, always neutral - future of the web 3.0.

+<a href="http://eosrad.io" target="_blank">eosrad.io</a>

 <br>